v-pbartley/openhack-mc4h/docs/Challenge-8.md

 ---
-title: Challenge 8 - Debugging, Operations and Maintenance
+title: Ops & Maintenance
 has_children: false
-nav_order: 1
+nav_order: 10
 ---

 # Welcome to OpenHack for Microsoft Cloud for Healthcare